Breathing Exercise to Increase VO2max and Improve Cardio Endurance Naturally

 oxygenation are controlled by breathing.
 Physiological and medical

-studies proved that more breathing at rest reduces O2 levels in tissues.
+studies prove that more breathing at rest reduces O2 levels in tissues.
 Hyperventilation reduces body oxygen level.
 Why?

 While overbreathing cannot improve blood oxygenation (it is up to 98% saturated with O2 during light normal breathing), it reduces CO2 content in the body leading to two negative effects down the oxygen delivery cascade: